picosh/docs/posts/pgs.md

 ssh pgs.sh rm <project>
 ```

+# Regions

+> pgs.sh is a global service!

+See our [regions page](/regions) to learn more about our geographical service
+coverage.

 # File upload caveats

 Everyone's static sites are stored inside our object store.
 In order for `sftp`